 They can easily ignore important details, forget about time limits and make critical mistakes while completing forms.
 Thus, don’t rely on your kid, assuming he or she is old and smart enough to cope with the paperwork in preparation for their DMV permit test – sometimes, they just don’t care since they got used to relying on you!
 Give a helping hand by doing your part of the research:

 - Visit your local DMV website and learn all the requirements regarding minors.
 DMV sites usually have a special section describing requirements and procedures for applicants under 18.

-- Arrange a list of documents to collect and steps to be taken in order your kid to be allowed to take the learner’s permit test.
+- Arrange a list of documents to collect and steps to be taken in order for your kid to be allowed to take the learner’s permit test.

 - Divide the work.
 Yes, you should guide your kid, but excessive guidance will do no good.
-Make sure your children know their share of the work to be done and don’t saddle yourself with the tasks assigned to them.
-Just track their progress and remind when they miss something.
+Make sure your children know their share of the work to be done, and don’t saddle yourself with the tasks assigned to them.
+Just track their progress and remind them when they miss something.